ekoindia/openapi-spec/markdown/README.md

 }

 ```
-### 1.3 Customer eKYC
+### 1.3 Customer eKYC API
-One-time e-KYC of the agent using the biometric device.
+One-time e-KYC of the agent using fingerprint scan with a biometric device, as well as an OTP verification with the sender's Aadhaar-registered mobile number.
+After this API call, an OTP is dispatched to the sender's Aadhaar-registered mobile number which needs to be verified in the next step: `Validate Customer eKYC OTP` API.

 #### Details
 - **Method:** POST